Dual Diagnosis Treatment Augusta, GA

 Charlie Norwood Vamc

-Charlie Norwood Vamc is a dual diagnosis treatment center in Augusta, Georgia that offers treatment for drug and alcohol addiction and mental health disorders that include PTSD as well as schizophrenia.
+Charlie Norwood Vamc is a dual-diagnosis treatment center in Augusta, GA that provides treatment services for substance abuse and mental health disorders that include borderline personality disorder as well as thought disorders.

 Address: 1 Freedom Way (26), Augusta, GA 30904 in Richmond County